Homework 10 Solutions

 There are two pairs of siblings that have the same size.
 Create a table that contains a row with a string for each of these pairs.
 Each string should be a sentence describing the siblings by their size.

--- Filling out this helper table is optional
+-- [Optional] Filling out this helper table is recommended

 CREATE TABLE siblings AS